flagbug/Espera/Readme.md

 ## Overview

-**This is the development branch of the soon to be released version 2.0 of Espera**

 Espera is an open-source media player that plays audio files and YouTube videos and has a special "party mode".

 ## Features